A unified stochastic approximation framework for learning in games: Acknowledgments

 \begin{definition} We say that $\game$ is \emph{subcoercive} if there exists a compact set $\cpt \in \relint\points$ and a reference point $\base\in\cpt$ such that

 \end{definition}

-\begin{remark*} The term ``subcoercivity'' alludes to the standard notion of coercivity as defined in convex analysis, viz. $\lim_{\norm{\point}\to\infty}\braket{\vecfield(\point)}{\point} / \norm{\point} = \infty$.
-That said, we should stress that \eqref{eq:subco} \emph{does not} impose a superlinear growth requirement for $\vecfield$ (hence the ``sub''), and also applies to bounded spaces. \endenv \end{remark*}

 Geometrically, subcoercivity simply posits that the Nash field $\vecfield(\point)$ of the game points weakly towards $\base$ outside $\cpt$, so any ``attracting'' behavior in $\game$ must be contained in $\cpt$: for example, it is straightforward to verify that any \acl{VS} state of $\game$ must lie within $\cpt$ if \eqref{eq:subco} holds.
-Beyond this, it is important to note that $\cpt$ can be arbitrarily large (relative to $\points$) and there are no limitations on what type of solutions \textendash\ or behaviors \textendash\ may occur \emph{within} $\cpt$.
-For concreteness, we provide some important examples of classes of games that satisfy \eqref{eq:subco} below.
+Beyond this, it is important to note that $\vecfield$ may vanish at infinity, and $\cpt$ can be arbitrarily large (relative to $\points$).
+We provide some examples below: